vuxcode/pr1-project-crowcoders/time-report.md

 **Monday, 2025-05-12**

 - (1hr.
 Programming).
 Did not attend todays workshop due to potential fire drill (and also wanting to attempt solving the for-loop/array-issue myself.
 Tried some more combinations of arrays & loops and added if/else statements to the mix.
 Managed to get the array index to show in the console.
+- (1,5hrs.
+Webdev).
+Edited/created and added visual assets such as banner, background image and favicon.
+Played around a bit with divs and spacing to make the design feel a bit more polished.